LogoAMRGearbox

 DC Motors Product List (Geared Motors)

-NIDEC COMPONENTS · Shows standard ratio and rated-voltage families (including 24 V listings with typical 1/30 to 1/300 bands in compact platforms).
+NIDEC COMPONENTS · Shows component-level ratio and rated-voltage combinations where 24 V compact listings commonly appear in lower standard ratio windows (for example, 1/30 to 1/300).

 Portfolio overview only; part-level limits still require catalog or drawing review.